 Cucumbers that receive irregular watering or that have been exposed to erratic weather patterns where lots of rain fell all at once may develop long, deep cracks.
 When cucumber plants are kept very dry during fruit initiation, the fruit skin loses some elasticity.
 As fruits expand, especially when water is suddenly applied in great amounts, the expanding fruits develop tears in surface tissues that expand into cracks similar to tomato cracking.

 The best control for abiotic fruit cracking is to provide regular, even watering.
-This can be difficult when rains are sporatic during the cucumber’s fruiting, but if you wait to water just until the top 1 to 2 inches of soil are dry, overwatering is less likely to occur.
-Applying a 4-inch layer of organic mulch to plants can also help to keep soil moisture more even.
+This can be difficult when rains are sporatic during the cucumber’s fruiting, but if you wait to water just until the top 1 to 2 inches (2.5 to 5 cm.) of soil are dry, overwatering is less likely to occur.
+Applying a 4-inch (10 cm.) layer of organic mulch to plants can also help to keep soil moisture more even.

 Bacterial Disease: Angular Leaf Spot